PacktPublishing/Expert-Data-Modeling-with-Power-BI/README.md

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781800205697_ColorImages.pdf]
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781800205697_ColorImages.pdf).

 ### Related products <Other books you may enjoy>